daattali/beautiful-jekyll/_posts/2021-06-17-shinytitle-0-1-0-release.md

 ## Updating When Busy

-Alternatively, you can have a title that changes whenever the shiny application is in a "busy" state by adding `busy_shiny_title()` into the UI.
-This is more useful when there are just a couple of longer processes and very few/none quick functions - from an end user point of view, you don't want the title to be constantly switching.
+Alternatively, you can have the title change whenever the shiny application is in a "busy" state by adding `busy_shiny_title()` into the UI.
+This can be useful to find unexpected times that the shiny application is calculating in the background.

 Example:
 ```r